Professor Martin Maiden

 Research Fellow in Linguistics

 Chiara’s research interests and expertise lie in morphology, sociolinguistics, historical linguistics, Italian and comparative Romance linguistics (Italo- and Ibero-Romance in particular).
 Further interests include multilingualism and intelligibility across cognate varieties and language documentation.
 She is currently completing a monograph on Personal Pronouns in Romance which is based on her British Academy Postdoctoral Fellowship research at Oxford.
-She has also been awarded a TORCH Knowledge-Exchange Fellowship for 2017-2018 for a project which proposes to create a permanent museum and a sociolinguistic archive devoted to the language and culture of Bocchigliero (Calabria, Southern Italy) (see article published in Cozensa here).
+She has also been awarded a TORCH Knowledge-Exchange Fellowship for 2017-2018 for a project which proposes to create a permanent museum and a sociolinguistic archive devoted to the language and culture of Bocchigliero (Calabria, Southern Italy; see article published in Cosenza here).
 Recent publications include: (i) 2017 (forthcoming).
 ‘The semantic specialization of Esso as [–Human] in Standard Italian’.
 Revue Romane.
 52.2. (ii) 2017.
 ‘Plurality and Gender in a Central Calabrian Dialect: The emergence of an innovative type of Romance Genus Alternans in Bocchiglierese’.
 Archivio Glottologico Italiano 2/2015.
 208-231.
 2016.
-‘Tonic Pronominal System: morphophonology’ in Ledgeway, A. and Maiden, M. (eds) Oxford Guide to Romance Languages.
+‘Tonic Pronominal System: morphophonology’ in Ledgeway, A. and Maiden, M. (Eds) Oxford Guide to the Romance Languages.
 Oxford: OUP.